THINGS TO DO IN AND AROUND KALBARRI

 The Coastal Trail is a one-way, 8 km hike offering magnificent seascapes from coastal cliffs, and takes three to five hours.

-Around the Loop is a six-hour walk that begins and ends at Nature’s Window in the Murchison River gorges.
+Around the Loop is a six-hour walk that begins and once ended at Nature’s Window (now collapsed) in the Murchison River gorges.
 This trail is not marked but is easy to follow with directions.
 Several lookouts are positioned around the Loop and give different perspectives on the switchback course of the Murchison River.
 Nature’s Window is a natural rock arch which superbly frames the upstream view (look at the photo in our website banner).

 The Z Bend is an easy 500 metre walk to a lookout overhanging the Murchison.
 Hawks Head provides a spectacular gorge view, while the Ross Graham Lookout gives a similar view and an easy walk to the rock pools on the gorge’s river bed.

 Try fishing for snapper, groper, dhufish, Spanish mackerel and tuna with Kalbarri Reefwalker Tours.

 Have a local give you the tips to reel in a monster, and take home a fishing story worth telling.
 If you have had enough adventure, take a sunset cruise along the coastal cliffs and gorges.
 Bring your camera to capture the brilliant colours of the rocks, the dolphins and the spectacular sunsets.
 Witness Red Bluff turning the colour of flames as the cliffs take on a life of their own at this time of the day.